LeiWangR/leiwangr.github.io/_services/services.md

 <h2>Review</h2>

+I am serving as a **Guest Editor** for MDPI Electronics [Q2, h-index 83], Special Issue titled 'Trustworthy AI for Video, Web, and Social Applications'.

 I am serving as an **Area Chair** for ACM Multimedia 2025.

 I am serving as an **Area Chair** for the 2025 IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP 2025).